linuxias/Android-Testing/README.md

 ### 3. testing_with_hilt
 Here's the code for a simple way to apply the Dagger-Hilt dependency injection framework to your tests.
 Applying Dagger-Hilt to your tests makes testing very easy.
 I organized the method and wrote the test code.

+### 4. testing_fragment_with_hilt
+Organize a simple configuration and necessary information to test Fragment using Hilt.
+The test code provides only information that loads fragments very simply.
+Add the test activity for testing the Fragment and the Manifest.xml file specifying the activity information.
+Also, launchFragmentInContainer
+You cannot use the launchFragmentIncontainer in the androidx.fragment:fragment-testing library with Hilt.
+This is because this code relies on activities that are not annotated with @AndroidEntryPoint.
+Instead, use the launchFragmentInHiltContainer code from the architecture-samples GitHub repository.